Issues That Arise Due To A Delayed Prostate Cancer Diagnosis

 Prostate cancer is the most common type of cancer in men.
-According to a recent CDC report, more than 200,000 men were diagnosed with prostate cancer in 2007.
+According to a recent report from the Centers for Disease Control and Prevention (CDC), more than 200,000 men were diagnosed with prostate cancer in 2007.
 Nearly 30,000 men died of prostate cancer that year.

 Given the frequency with which men develop prostate cancer, doctors should take considerable precautions to detect the warning signs of the disease.
 Men who develop prostate cancer can benefit significantly from early detection.